Blythe Spirit

-Blythe Spirit is jazz saxophonist Arthur Blythe's fourth album for the Columbia label, recorded in New York City in 1981.
+Blythe Spirit is an album by the American jazz saxophonist Arthur Blythe.
+It was his fourth album for the Columbia label, recorded in New York City in 1981.

 Reception

 The AllMusic review by Scott Yanow states: "This is one of the most well-rounded Arthur Blythe records from his Columbia period... a fairly definitive Arthur Blythe recording, showing off his links to hard bop, r&b and the avant-garde".
 NME listed it as the 30th best album of 1981.